Baseball Assistance Team

-The Baseball Assistance Team is a 501(c)(3) non-profit organization affiliated with Major League Baseball.
+The Baseball Assistance Team (B.A.T.) is a 501(c)(3) non-profit organization affiliated with Major League Baseball.
 The organization's mission is to "confidentially support members of the Baseball Family in need of assistance."
-The baseball family includes former players, both from the Major and Minor Leagues, former Negro leagues and All-American Girls Professional Baseball League players, umpires, scouts, and MLB and MiLB team personnel.
+The baseball family includes former players, both from the Major and Minor Leagues, former Negro leagues and All-American Girls Professional Baseball League players, umpires, scouts, athletic trainers and MLB and MiLB team personnel.

 History

 The Baseball Assistance Team was founded in 1986 during the term of Commissioner Peter Ueberroth as a way for Major League Baseball and its players to take care of former players who have fallen upon hard times.
 Eligibility for help from B.A.T. has since been expanded to include those with two years of service as Major League and Minor League front office personnel, umpires, scouts, Minor League players, athletic trainers, former Negro leagues players, women from the All-American Girls Professional Baseball League, former Major League Baseball Players Association (MLBPA) employees, and their widows, widowers, and children under the age of 23.
 B.A.T. has expanded its efforts into Latin America where they have provided help to players from Puerto Rico and the Dominican Republic.
 This organization was founded with the goal of helping members of the Baseball Family during times of hardship, not as a long-term program but as a bridge to help people become self-sufficient.
 In 1991, a contribution from Major League Baseball, the MLBPA, and the Freedom Foundation established an endowment for B.A.T.
 While B.A.T. was not, and is not, meant to be a substitute for a pension or retirement savings, it is able to assist in times of need.

 In 2018, B.A.T. created a scholarship program for former Major and Minor League players.
 The program is designed to provide financial assistance in the pursuit of educational and vocational opportunities related to career growth goals.